 I create work through a poetic visual art lens and create singularly fantastical worlds that hybridize theatre, contemporary performance, dance theatre, fashion architecture, art/light installations and pop culture.
 My work experiments with form, aesthetics and diversifies stories and storytellers.
+I am interested in developing a broad range of new theatrical projects and liberating classical work.

 Michael has a diverse, and international, body of work - inclusive of classic and contemporary plays, new work, musical theatre, devised theatre, site specific/immersive theatre, performance art and art installations and events.